Chartres France Travel Guide

 Lunch service is usually 12:00 PM - 2:00 PM.
 Dinner service starts approximately SEVEN:00 PM, continuing until 9:30/10:00 PM.
 Many close between services.

 Traditional bank branches generally operate 9:00 AM - 5:00 PM, Monday-Friday.
-Atms are easy to find in the city center near banks.
+Atms are not difficult to it's found in the city center near banks.

 France observes several public holidays (jours fériés) when many businesses, banks, and services close or operate on reduced hours.